Smart sensors, alarms and other new technologies empower Baby Boomers (and everyone) to live better, safer lives.

 2. Sleep-quality Sensors

-New products, like Luna and Withings Aura, combine a sensor with a smartphone app to monitor sleep quality, breathing and heart rate.
+New products, like Withings Aura, combine a sensor with a smartphone app to monitor sleep quality, breathing and heart rate.
 While the products aren’t currently being marketed as safety devices, they could give users information about potential health issues like sleep apnea.

 “New technology in healthcare is making it easy for older adults to remain independent while identifying any potential chronic health conditions,” said Chris Gough, lead solutions architect at Intel Health and Life Sciences.